barharding/MechaCar_Statistical_Analysis-/README.md

 ## Study Design: MechaCar vs Competition

 - What metric or metrics are you going to test?
   - 2022 marks the return of inflationary prices and fuel is one of the highest rising costs, therefore one of the biggest factors when purchasing a vehicle and selecting between brands is vehicle fuel efficiency.
+One would expect that sales for highly efficient vehicles increases when fuel prices go up.

 - What is the null hypothesis or alternative hypothesis?
   - Null Hypothesis:: There is no change in sales volumes for high efficiency vehicles when fuel prices increase
   - Alternative Hypothesis: Sales in high efficiency vehicles increase when fuel prices increase

 - What statistical test would you use to test the hypothesis?
 And why?
   - An anova test will be used to evaluate the sales performance data split into three categorical fuel price groups: High, Medium, Low
+  - A paired t-test will be run for each class.
+For each test the sales data in low period and sales data in high period will be tested

 - What data is needed to run the statistical test?